mindshade/ssb-laboratory/README.md

 ## Starting a lab SSB node

-    ./ssb-node-start.sh <node_name>
+First build the base container.
+This builds the node modules, which takes a little while.
+Good thing is that this build of `node_modules` is available when a container is created which makes creation very quick.
+Note: If big changes are made to `package.json` it could be a time saver to rebuild the image again instead if updating using `yarn install` in each container instance.

+    ./ssb-node.sh build

-This builds the container, sets up volumes and creates a docker network, then starts an instance with the given node name.
+Now use the `start` command which sets up volumes and creates a docker network, then starts an instance with the given node name.

+    ./ssb-node.sh start <node_name>

 By default no incoming connections are allowed to the node.
 To enable incoming connections (for simulating a hub/portal) issue: